CHI Health requiring frontline workers to double mask or wear N95 - NewsBreak

 CHI Health employees involved in direct patient care are now required to double mask.
 That includes a surgical, medical grade mask and layering it with a cloth mask on the outside.
 They will also have the option to wear an N95 mask rather than doubling up.
 Due to the contagiousness...

-Employers in Los Angeles County will soon be responsible for providing high-quality masks for employees who work indoors and near others, the Los Angeles County Department of Public Health announced Wednesday.
-As the omicron variant continues to drive a recent surge in COVID-19 cases, the department stipulated that by Jan.
-17, indoor workers who spend […]
+LOS ANGELES, Calif.
+(KTLA) – Employers in Los Angeles County will soon be responsible for providing high-quality masks for employees who work indoors and near others, the Los Angeles County Department of Public Health announced Wednesday.
+As the omicron variant continues to drive a recent surge in COVID-19 cases, the department stipulated that by Jan. […]

 LOUISVILLE, Ky.
 (WAVE) - As people return from holiday gatherings and vacations, there is new worry about a growing spike of COVID infections.
 More workplaces may start requiring their employees to wear face masks, and the ones many of us have been wearing made of cloth are not the best.